D3cEuGod/RaceSimulation/README.md

 All the java files should be already compiled, in case they are not compiled, or the compiled files can not be runned due to the different version of java compiler, run command "javac *.java" when you are in the directory "Textual"

-Then just type on command prompt "java Main" to run the programme
+Then just type on command prompt "java startRace" to run the programme

 We have a preset name and the confident values, in case you want to change, go the the "Main.java" and type your desired values